Uncertainty Limit, or How Long It Takes to Implement ERP – SAP Business One

 After collecting the requests, the consultants systematize them and look for consulting solutions for each of them to cover the client’s requirements without further development, then demonstrate the draft solution.

 In some cases, this is a proposal to reengineer the current business process, sometimes a combination of SAP Business One settings.
 Those standard draft decisions that did not suit the client are drawn up in a GAP-analysis document indicating the priority.
 The programmer evaluates the work on each such task.

 Number of tasks can be defined by the formula:

 The constant indicator here is one – “System flexibility”, which depends on the vendor – SAP.
 “Intersectoral experience of a consultant”, ie our intersectoral polyglotism, depends on us, and it is constantly growing.
 The third indicator is “Client’s unwillingness to change” – well, you understand… The more the client tries to deviate from the standard settings, the more likely it is that the cost of the project will increase.

 After defining all the requirements, the productive base will be installed, where all the settings will be implemented and joint testing with the client will be conducted.
 To do this, we prepare scripts, which are also instructions for users.

 After successful completion of test cases, the client goes into productive operation.
 We provide services to support the system in the “hot line” mode.

 As we noted in a previous blog post, this is a start on the path to an intelligent enterprise.
-And Hard Offer is the best start, or as we say – best-run.
+And Light Offer is the best start, or as we say – best-run.